luc-ta/luc-ta.github.io/_pages/about.md

   - /main/
 ---

 Hello!
-I'm a senior at Yale University studying mathematics and ethnic studies.
+I'm an incoming mathematics PhD student at the University of Pittsburgh supported by the K. Leroy Irvis Fellowship.
+I hope to become a mathematics professor in the future.
+I recently graduated from Yale, where I double majored in mathematics on the intensive track and ethnic studies.
 (You might know me as Luc Ta; that was my name prior to 2025.)

-Starting this fall, I’ll be a Ph.D. student in mathematics at the University of Pittsburgh supported by the K. Leroy Irvis Fellowship.
-I plan to become a mathematics professor in the future.

 Below is a list of my publications.
 To read more about me, please refer to my [CV](https://luc-ta.github.io/cv/) or my [bio](https://luc-ta.github.io/about/).
 Both of these are also accessible via the navigation bar located at the top of this webpage, along with a few of my [teaching](https://luc-ta.github.io/teaching/) resources and a catalog of my [music](https://luc-ta.github.io/music/).